deepfence/golang_deepfence_sdk/client/docs/ModelSecretScanResult.md

 NewModelSecretScanResultWithDefaults instantiates a new ModelSecretScanResult object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCloudAccountId

+`func (o *ModelSecretScanResult) GetCloudAccountId() string`

+GetCloudAccountId returns the CloudAccountId field if non-nil, zero value otherwise.

+### GetCloudAccountIdOk

+`func (o *ModelSecretScanResult) GetCloudAccountIdOk() (*string, bool)`

+GetCloudAccountIdOk returns a tuple with the CloudAccountId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudAccountId

+`func (o *ModelSecretScanResult) SetCloudAccountId(v string)`

+SetCloudAccountId sets CloudAccountId field to given value.

 ### GetCreatedAt